Genymobile/scrcpy/doc/video.md

 scrcpy --angle=23
 ```

-The center of rotation is the center of the visible area (after cropping).
+The center of rotation is the center of the visible area.

+This transformation is applied after `--crop` and `--capture-orientation`.

 ## Crop